Jikrebello/Jikrebello/README.md

 🎓 Got my Bachelor of Computer and Information Sciences in Game Design and Development from the IIE Vega School Johannesburg.

-🌱 Outside of Web development I’m interested in game development with the Stride game engine and am currently developing a 3D action platformer, as well as a multi-platform ERP.
+🌱 I’m interested in game development with the Stride game engine and am currently developing a 3D action platformer, as well as a multi-platform ERP.

-📫 How to reach me: You can contact me on my email at jikrebello.za@gmail.com

 <!---
 Jikrebello/Jikrebello is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.